xmattjus/wordpress-docker/README.md

 # wordpress-docker

-A docker-compose file to jumpstart your WordPress development.
+A Compose file to jumpstart your WordPress development!

 ### Run
-Go to the directory you have downloaded the file in, open a terminal and write:
+1. Download or clone this repo.

+2. OPTIONAL: Copy the docker-compose.yml found in this repo in a new folder.
+This will be the folder where WordPress will save its files in.

+3. Open a terminal and go to the location where docker-compose.yml is located.

+4. Run the following command:
 > docker compose up

-The files will be saved in
-> /var/lib/docker/volumes
+5. Finish! 🎉